Leukemia-Commonly as Blood Cancer

 It can help determine a prognosis and treatment options

-It can help monitor the progress of leukemia after treatment
+It can help monitor the progress after treatment

 Leukemia/Lymphoma Phenotyping Evaluation by Flow Cytometry

-Leukemia and lymphoma analysis by flow cytometry aids in identifying the tumor lineage, which in most cases is identified as T cell, B cell, or myeloid.
+Leukemia and lymphoma analysis by flow cytometry aids identifying the tumor lineage.
+Most cases identified T cell, B cell, or myeloid.
 Lineage identification can provide a confirmatory diagnosis or differential diagnosis, prognosis, and treatment options.

 Diagnosis/Treatment Issues regarding Method Flow Cytometry